 AI summary of the abstract, human-reviewed · Jun 2026.
 Describes what this study reported, not medical advice.
 View on PubMed

-Primary ovarian rhabdomyosarcoma in children
+ovarian rhabdomyosarcoma

 Key findings